Liu Tang

-Liu Tang is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Red Haired Devil", he ranks 21st among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Liu Tang is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Red Haired Devil", he ranks 21st among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-A native of Dongluzhou (東潞州; believed to be present-day Changzhi, Shanxi), Liu Tang is muscular and dark-complexioned.
+Originally from Dongluzhou (東潞州; around present-day Changzhi, Shanxi), Liu Tang is described in the novel as a muscular and dark-complexioned man.
 He is nicknamed "Red Haired Devil" because his hair is of a crimson hue and his broad face bears a prominent red birthmark.
-A skilled fighter, he specialises in the use of pudao.
-With no fixed abode, he mainly does illegal trading in Shandong and Hebei.
+A highly-skilled martial artist, he specialises in the use of the podao.
+Having spent his early life drifting from place to place, he does smuggling in Shandong and Hebei for a living.